NicolasPllr1/NicolasPllr1/README.md

 language a lot.
 However I'm using Python daily at work and love this language as well.

-This led me to contribute to my favourite open-source projects.
+All this led me to contribute to my favourite open-source projects.
 In particular, I love projects with interesting and fruitful Rust/Python interop.

 My goal is to continue this oss work which I enjoy a lot!
 You can expect more contributions coming soon, especially as I'll be joining the